 Free options are available as well:

 We recommend investigating both platforms in depth to determine whether you can manage with one or whether you should pay for both — they will work independently.

 Installing the RingCentral apps on a desktop or mobile device is simple.
+In fact, customer support throughout the setup process was exceptionally helpful.
 Challenges arise when it’s time to immerse yourself in the software.
 We found the user interface to be uncluttered and reminiscent of other packages.
 However, the sheer number of subsections and various functionalities makes it challenging to quickly find what you need — especially if you’re not taxing the platform’s full potential.